nizzyabi/platform/README.md

 # Codep

-Codep is a Programming Course Platform for self taught developers who want to improve their web development skills!
+Codep is a Programming Course Platform for self-taught developers who want to improve their web development skills.

 ## Getting Started

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.

 ### Prerequisites

-Requirements for the software and other tools to build, test and push
+Requirements for the software and other tools to build, test, and push
 - [NPM](https://www.npmjs.com/) (or any other package manager)

 Note: In case you use another package manager, research the equivalent commands for your package manager.

 ### Installing

-A step by step series of examples that tell you how to get a development environment running
+A step-by-step series of examples that tell you how to get a development environment running

 Installing modules and dependencies: